 M13 will occasionally share what we’re overhearing on our Slack channels as our team unpacks the day’s news.

 M13 Partner and Head of Brand Christine Choi returned from Upfront Summit thinking about mental wellness and founding teams.
-She and M13 Partner and Head of Talent Matt Hoffman have an uncanny level of synchronicity, and sure enough that same week Matt slacked the M13 team a WSJ story about how big corporates are offering therapy to employees, stirring discussion.
+She and M13 Partner and Head of Talent Matt Hoffman have an uncanny level of synchronicity, and sure enough, that same week Matt slacked the M13 team a WSJ story about how big corporations are offering therapy to employees.
 Have a read.

 Hi!
 Guess what.
 I’m actually just coming back from doing indoor skydiving with my kids.
 No joke.

 Take your time, and have fun!
 I just returned from Upfront's conference.
 It’s a pretty remarkable gathering of investors and founding teams hosted by Mark Suster who years ago wrote a tribute about my friend, a beloved and accomplished entrepreneur who killed himself.
 Jody was a bright light in the LA ecosystem, and his death still haunts me.

 I'm new to venture so at Upfront, I asked people for advice.
 One of the best came from a reporter who said, "Make sure your founders take care of their mental wellness."
 Do founders already recognize they need to prioritize it, or are we at the start of the conversation?

 Matt Hoffman 10:13 PM

 Hi Hi Christine—I'm so sorry to hear that story, and I can't even imagine how that must have impacted you and all of your friends' loved ones.
 Even without a stark example like that, I absolutely believe that one of the most important things startup founders and leaders can do to ensure their (and their companies') long-term success is to prioritize their mental health.